Yorafa/coursenote/index.md

 ---
-layout: page
+layout: home
-title: Course Note
 sidebar:
   nav: home
 ---

+# Course Note

 In the first few semesters, the indirect depression, anxiety, and irritability made it difficult to calm down and study.
 And I feel sorrowful while seeing these subjects (low GPA), so I decide to make a notes collection to review and gain what I missed.

 - This is a collection of course notes taken while studying in UofT.
 - This is also a practice of GitHub actions and the skill of GitHub page.
   - Notice: Github Page use [Jekyll](https://jekyllrb.com/) service to convert plain text file into static websites.
   - Change default markdown compile to [kramdown](https://kramdown.gettalong.org/)
 - Most of the mathematic/statistics equation will use latex the `$$` symbol to show up.
 - Since design a page will spend lots time, design use jekyll theme [jekyll-TeXt-theme](https://github.com/kitian616/jekyll-TeXt-theme) from [kitian616](https://github.com/kitian616)